-Tim is the Chief Information Officer at Macquarie University, a role he has held since June 2019.
+Tim is the Chief Information and Digital Officer at Macquarie University, a role he has held since June 2019.
 Macquarie University began as a bold experiment in higher education, built to break from traditions and to be distinctive, progressive and transformational.

 Prior to his role at Macquarie University, Tim worked as Chief Information Officer at the NSW Department of Family and Community Services which he left in July 2017 to start his own consulting business.
 Tim had worked in the NSW public sector since 2011, joining from the private sector where he held senior executive roles in both Australia and overseas.

 Tim was also the inaugural chair of the NSW Public Sector Community of ICT Professionals, a community of practice that holds member networking, collaboration and information sharing events to help promote the ICT community in NSW government.